drunarayan/basic_neural_network/README.md

-# Basic Neural Network Library for CPJava final project
+# Basic Neural Network Library for Bush School CPJava final project

 This is a very basic Java Neural Network library based on the one built by Daniel Shiffman in [this](https://www.youtube.com/watch?v=XJ7HLz9VYz0&list=PLRqwX-V7Uu6aCibgK1PTWWu9by6XFdCfh) playlist using the [Efficient Java Matrix Library](https://www.ejml.org) (EJML).